10 iconic Australian hikes you can reach from our parks

 Larapinta Trail - NT

-The Larapinta is one of the most spectacular bushwalking and trekking experiences in Australia.
+Larapinta is one of the most spectacular bushwalking and trekking experiences in Australia.
+Credit: NT Tourism

-Accessible via Alice Springs and the Red Centre Way, all 223km's of this epic trail offers views of the West MacDonnell Ranges and includes iconic Australian destinations, including Ormiston Gorge, Standley Chasm and Ellery Creek.
+Accessible via Alice Springs and the Red Centre Way, all 223km's of this epic trail offers views of the West MacDonnell Ranges and incorporates iconic Australian destinations including Ormiston Gorge, Standley Chasm and Ellery Creek to name a few.

 Where to Book: